tp-atrin/Escape-velocity/README.md

 where G is the universal gravitational constant (G ≈ 6.67*(10**-11) m3·kg−1·s−2).
 The escape speed is independent of the mass of the escaping object.
 Only solar system planets are available in this code.
+In this equation atmospheric friction (air drag) is not taken into account.